of forest offsets

 To quantify these errors systematically, we replaced projects’ common practice numbers with an independent, species-specific estimate.
 We then used the protocol rules to recalculate how many credits each project should have received using this more ecologically robust approach.
 (We also checked to make sure we could accurately reproduce the most recent common practice numbers and the number of credits projects actually received, in order to be confident in our ability to estimate any over- or under-crediting.)

 Our analysis relied on the digitized project records described above, as well as public data from the US Forest Service Forest Inventory Analysis program and the open source rFIA package.
-Our methods are described in detail in our preprint and all of the code and additional data underlying our analysis is open source and fully reproducible.
+Our methods are described in detail in the paper and all of the code and additional data underlying our analysis is open source and fully reproducible.

 Across the program as a whole, we estimate net over-crediting of 30 million tCO₂e total (90% CI: 20.5 to 38.6 million tCO₂e) or 29.4% of the credits we analyzed (90% CI: 20.1 to 37.8%).
 At recent market prices of $13.67 per offset credit,33California Air Resources Board, Summary of Market Transfers Completed in Q4 2020 these excess credits are worth $410 million (90% CI: $280 to $528 million) — and likely more, as market prices would rise if market regulators took steps to correct for over-crediting.